 How do I get paid?

-As mentioned above, you will receive 75% of membership fees for the first year as an affiliate, then 80% for as long as you choose to stay on board with Cirrus Medical Network.
+As mentioned above, you will receive 80% of membership fees for as long as you choose to stay on board with Cirrus Medical Network.
+In other words, your overhead using Cirrus Medical Network as a Management Services Organization (MSO) is 20% of collections.
 Again, we want our affiliates to feel properly compensated for their work and access.
-Primary care physicians have been historically underpaid/undervalued.
+Telemedicine physicians have been historically underpaid/undervalued.
 It’s time to close the gap.

 What about Schedule II and controlled medications?